Parsely/parsely-android/README.md

 This repository's primary purpose is to host the open source Parse.ly Android SDK, implemented as a Java module in `/parsely`.
 This module is symlinked in the `/ParselyExample/app/src/main/java/com` directory as an example of how to integrate the SDK in a typical Android Studio project.
+You can open `ParselyExample` as an Android Studio project and explore a typical SDK integration.

 Quickstart Guide
 ================